Battle of Hyelion and Leimocheir: Aftermath

-The battle was a significant Byzantine victory and it underlined how limited the immediate effects of the Byzantine defeat at Myriokephalon were on the empire's hold over its Anatolian possessions.
-The Byzantine victory was followed up by punitive expeditions against the Turcoman nomads settled around the upper Meander Valley.
+The battle was a significant Byzantine victory and demonstrated that their recent defeat at Myriokephalon had only a limited immediate effect on the empire's hold over its Anatolian possessions.
+The victory was followed up by punitive expeditions against the Turcoman nomads settled around the upper Meander Valley.

-The Byzantine strategy at this battle, ambushing a raiding army on its return journey when it would be slowed by plunder and captives, is exactly what is prescribed in much earlier Byzantine military treatises, such as the Tactica of Leo VI (886–912).
+The Byzantine strategy at this battle, ambushing a raiding army on its return journey when it would be slowed by plunder and captives, is exactly what had been prescribed in much earlier Byzantine military treatises, such as the Tactica of Leo VI (886–912).
 This points to a retention by Byzantine commanders of knowledge of the successful military strategies of the past.

 The emperor Manuel died in 1180; his son and successor Alexios II Komnenos was a minor, and the empire was governed by a divided regency.
 Without the strong presence of Manuel, the military advantage in Anatolia reverted to the Seljuqs.
 Sultan Kilij Arslan invaded the empire in 1182, when Byzantium was distracted by the coup d'état of Alexios's cousin Andronikos Komnenos, and following the Siege of Cotyaeum captured the towns of Sozopolis and Cotyaeum.